What is tubal ligation?

 How does tubal sterilization work?

-You still get your period after tubal ligation — you just can’t get pregnant.
+You still get your period after sterilization — you just can’t get pregnant.

 Is sterilization right for me?

-Most people who have ovaries and fallopian tubes can safely get sterilized.
-Your doctor will talk with you about your health to make sure sterilization is right for you.
-You should only get sterilized if you’re totally sure you don’t want to be able to have kids for the rest of your life.
+Sterilization is permanent — you should only get sterilized if you’re totally sure you don’t want to be able to get pregnant for the rest of your life.

 Sterilization may not be a good choice for you if: